-When to use it: Post an Idea when you have a confirmed that your idea has not already been submitted by another member.
+When to use it: Post an Idea when you have confirmed that another member has not already submitted your idea.
 Read Submitting a New Idea for further steps.
 To submit a post, you must be a GeoNet member.

 When to not use it: Do not use ArcGIS Ideas for suggestions to improve the GeoNet Community, have a question rather than an Idea, or want to share a step-by-step process for using an Esri product or feature.
 You can post GeoNet enhancements to the GeoNet Resource Hub.

-- Also, only customers members can submit ideas.
+- Also, only customer members can submit ideas.
 Esri Staff and distributors should use internal channels.

 Example: Audit log for ArcGIS Online